hiqdev/hiqdev.com-core/src/pages/articles/app-organization.md

 So here is the solution: Use a plugins based system &mdash; from the very beginning or outset.
 So yes, create a project as a plugin, split the project into plugins and assemble the application's  config automatically from these configs or plugins.

 I have to slow down here and define a plugin.
-Yii2 supports extensions and they enable the organization of reusable code and you can plug them in to a project with composer.
+Yii2 supports extensions and they enable the organization of reusable code and you can plug them into a project with composer.
 But even the simplest extension needs a config.
 And the framework doesn't help here much.
 The author of an extension has two options:

 - describe the desired config in the README file and invite programmers to copy and paste it;
 - use [bootstrap](http://www.yiiframework.com/doc-2.0/guide-structure-extensions.html#bootstrapping-classes) in your extension that will put the desired config into the application config.